Silence2107/Rotochemical-heating-manager/docs/data_input/inputfile_structure/cooling_solver.md

 - `"NewtonTolerance"` (double) **:** Defines Newton step tolerance (desired relative difference between subsequent iterations) for cooling PDE.
 Defaults to $10^{-5}$
 - `"NewtonMaxIter"` (uint) **:** Defines maximum number of Newton iterations for cooling PDE.
 Defaults to 50
+- `"TimeUnits"` (string/double, required*) **:** Conversion factor from time to natural units (GeV powers).
+It must either be supplied as a choice from ["Gev-1", "S", "Yr", "Myr"], or as an actual multiplier.
+Used for "TimeBaseStep", "TimeInit", "TimeEnd" and "UponReachingTime".
 - `"TimeInit"` (double) **:** Defines initial time for cooling PDE in years.
 Defaults to 0 years.
 - `"TimeEnd"` (double, required*) **:** Defines final time for cooling PDE in years.
 - `"TimeBaseStep"` (double, required*) **:** Defines base time step for cooling PDE in years.